mitmedialab/prg-raise-playground/extensions/README.md

     /**
      * An integration test case
      * @param fixture The fixture that will be passed to this function contain all the necessary elements for writing your test.
-     * We use the term 'fixture' here and elsewhere as a "A test fixture is an environment used to consistently test a piece of software."
+     * We use the term 'fixture' here and elsewhere as "A test fixture is an environment used to consistently test a piece of software."
      * https://en.wikipedia.org/wiki/Test_fixture
      */
     testOfTwoBlocks: async (fixture) => {